Restoration of residual gauge symmetries towards color confinement due to topological defects: Kugo-Ojima color confinement criterion and restoration of the RGS in the Lorenz gauge

 First, we consider the \textit{Lorenz gauge fixing} given by the usual local condition:

-Even after imposing the gauge fixing condition which breaks the gauge symmetry, the non-compact gauge theory with the total Lagrangian density $\mathscr{L}$ has the Becchi-Rouet-Store-Tyutin (BRST) symmetry.
-Using the nilpotent BRST transformation $\delta_{\text{B}}$, indeed, the associated GF+FP term is written in the BRST exact form:
+Even after imposing the gauge fixing condition which breaks the gauge symmetry, the gauge theory with the total Lagrangian density $\mathscr{L}$ has the Becchi-Rouet-Store-Tyutin (BRST) symmetry.
+Using the nilpotent BRST transformation $\delta_{\text{B}}$, indeed, the associated GF+FP term for the Lorenz gauge is written in the BRST exact form: